 - Set forth specific proposals for solution, with reasoning (technical or other as appropriate and practicable) in support of such proposals.

-The staff will acknowledge the agenda request.
-A copy of the request will be shared with members of the Board.
-The staff and Board will review each request.
-In its consideration of such requests, the FASB will seek to determine whether we have adequately considered and dealt with the information and reasoning submitted in support of the request when the standards or concepts in question were developed, and whether events and circumstances coming to the FASB’s attention warrant the FASB’s review.
+The staff will acknowledge your agenda request.
+A copy of your request will then be shared with members of the Board.
+The Board and staff will review each request.
+In their consideration of such requests, the Board and staff will seek to determine whether they adequately considered and dealt with the information and reasoning submitted in support of the request when the authoritative standards or financial accounting concepts in question were developed, and whether events and circumstances coming to the FASB’s attention warrant the FASB’s review.

-Generally, these requests are brought to an Agenda Prioritization meeting for public consideration by the Board.
+Generally, agenda requests are brought to an Agenda Prioritization meeting for public consideration by the Board.
 The timing of this process can vary depending on the Board’s agenda, availability of staff resources, and the nature of the research and analysis that needs to be done.
 The staff assigned to the request can provide an update upon request.
-If you have further questions, please email David Yates at email@example.com.
+If you have further questions, please email P.K.
+Barot at email@example.com.

-The stakeholder who submitted the written request is notified of the outcome of their agenda request by the staff.
-If the agenda request is being deliberated at a Board meeting, then the staff will endeavor to notify the stakeholder prior to such meeting.
+The stakeholder who submitted the written agenda request is notified of its outcome by the staff.
+If the agenda request will be deliberated at an Agenda Prioritization meeting, the staff will endeavor to notify the stakeholder prior to such meeting.

-Any written communications are subject to our public file requirements and will be included on our website with the agenda request.
+Any written communications are subject to FASB public file requirements and will be included on the FASB website with the agenda request.

-All letters the FASB receives that are an agenda request or a request that the FASB review or reexamine authoritative standards or financial accounting concepts are made available to the public.
-Letters received from 2006 and later, and any FASB written responses to those letters are available here.
+All correspondence the FASB receives related to an agenda request or a request that the FASB review or reexamine authoritative standards or financial accounting concepts is made available to the public.
+Letters received from 2006 and later, and any FASB written responses to those letters, are available here:

 - 2021 Agenda Requests